microsoft/azuredevopslabs/labs/java/releasemanagement/readme.md

     ![Run Services task](images/run-services.png)

-    > **Note**: This task will start the 2 container apps in the docker engine of the host VM.
+    > This task will start the two container apps in the docker engine of the host VM.

 1. Click the **+** icon on the phase to add a new task.
 Type **command** in the search box.
 Add a **Command Line** task.